 Cloud Computing Tutorials for Beginners and Professionals

-In this Cloud Computing tutorials series, we will discuss the basic and advanced concepts of Cloud Computing.
+This Cloud Computing tutorials series will discuss the basic and advanced concepts of Cloud Computing.
 This Cloud Computing tutorial is designed for both beginners as well as professionals.
 Cloud computing is a virtualization-based technology that allows us to create, configure, and customize applications via an internet connection.

 What is Cloud Computing?

-For example, financial services companies are using the cloud to power real-time fraud detection and prevention.
-Healthcare companies are using it to develop more personalized treatments for patients, and video game makers are using it to deliver online games to millions of players around the world.
+Financial services companies are utilizing the cloud to facilitate real-time fraud detection and prevention.
+Healthcare companies are leveraging it to develop personalized treatments for their patients.
+Additionally, video game makers are relying on the cloud to provide online games to millions of players globally.

 So, with Cloud Computing, we can do the following operations:

 - Hosting blogs and websites